Mold Remediation Is Disruptive and Scary

 The mold remediation process is disruptive and scary.
 It’s strangers in your house wearing “other-worldly” outfits and using serious chemicals.

-The first thing Los Angeles Mold Remediation does is to identify and fix the moisture problem.
+The first thing Mold Remediation does is to identify and fix the moisture problem.
 Moisture offers mold spores the environment they need to grow and spread.

 Mold Remediation